PrefectHQ/prefect/docs/guides/moving-data.md

     prefect block register -m prefect_gcp
     ```

-You should see a message in the CLI that several block types were registered.
+We should see a message in the CLI that several block types were registered.
+If we check the UI, we should see the new block types listed.

 ## Create a storage bucket

 Create a storage bucket in the cloud provider account.
-Ensure the bucket is publicly accessible or that create a user or service account with the appropriate permissions to fetch and write data.
+Ensure the bucket is publicly accessible or create a user or service account with the appropriate permissions to fetch and write data to the bucket.

 ## Create a credentials block

-If the bucket is private there are two options to authenticate:
+If the bucket is private, there are several options to authenticate:

 1. Use a worker that is authenticated at deployment run time.
-2. Create a block with configuration details and reference it when the storage block is created.
+2. Create a block with configuration details and reference it when creating the storage block.

-A credentials block specific to the cloud provider or a secret block can be created via the Prefect UI or Python code.
+If saving credential details in a block we can use a credentials block specific to the cloud provider or use a more generic secret block.
+We can create [blocks](/concepts/blocks/) via the UI or Python code.

-Below we'll use Python code to create a credentials block for the cloud provider.
+Below we'll use Python code to create a credentials block for our cloud provider.

 !!!
 Warning "Credentials safety"